 This is certainly no surprise.
 Mobile has substantially evolved over the past two decades: smartphones are now as powerful as laptops, but much easier to use and carry around

-At work, our smartphones allow us to stay connected to the business from wherever we are; to multitask; to seamlessly communicate with our colleagues and customers.
+In our careers, our mobile working technology allow us to stay connected to the business from wherever we are; to multitask; to seamlessly communicate with our colleagues and customers.

 Mobility is clearly critical to our working experience and business productivity.
-Nonetheless, getting business mobility right is not always easy and requires a well-thought-out strategy and technology to support it – for the sake of both our customers and our mobile workers.
+Nonetheless, getting it right is not always easy and requires a well-thought-out strategy and technology to support it – for the sake of both our customers and our mobile workers.

 Say hello to the mobile working era